 Tutorial assets: 21 project files.
 The final model is included.

 Format: Online Streaming Course

-In this new tutorial, we´re going to cover the process behind creation of a character concept from just an idea, to final image render.
-In this 8 hour session you will learn how to approach a character 3D model design, and deal with situations and challenges that one project of this scale could hold.
+In this tutorial, we´re going to cover the process behind the creation of a character concept from just an idea, to final image render.
+In this 8 hour session, you will learn how to approach a character 3D model design and deal with situations and challenges that one project of this scale could hold.